-The One Hundred Nights of Hero is a beautiful, unique graphic novel for mature readers.
+The One Hundred Nights of Hero is a beautiful, unique, oversized graphic novel for mature readers.
 It’s a must for high school and public libraries!

 AUTHOR: Isabel Greenberg

 GENRE: graphic novel, fantasy, origin stories

 GIVE IT TO: HS, adults